Clinical scientists working in cardiac sciences perform a range of clinical and scientific diagnostic procedures to assess patients' cardiac function

 • Jobs are available in hospitals throughout the UK.

-• During training, there's an opportunity to experience work in a variety of different hospitals.
-You may have to travel to other training centres as part of the programme rotations.
-As the centres may be in other parts of the country, you could have to stay there for a few weeks at a time.
+• During your NHS training, you'll work in different hospital laboratories to get a range of experience.
+You may need to travel to training centres in other parts of the country as part of the programme rotations, so may have to stay there for a few weeks at a time.
 You'll also have to travel to university to complete an accredited part-time Masters degree.
+Once qualified, you may sometimes visit other hospitals or clinics and will also travel to attend or present at national meetings and events.

 Qualifications

-Training to become a clinical scientist working in cardiac science is done via the NHS Scientist Training Programme (STP), a three-year, full-time, work-based learning and training programme that also includes academic study at Masters level.
+To become a clinical scientist in cardiac sciences, you will usually complete the NHS Scientist Training Programme (STP), a three-year, full-time, work-based learning and training programme that also includes academic study at Masters level.

 You can also apply if you have a 2:2 undergraduate degree in any subject and have a higher degree in a relevant subject.